blazium-engine/blazium-docs/tutorials/3d/3d_antialiasing.rst

    Image is scaled by 2× with nearest-neighbor filtering to make aliasing more noticeable.

-To combat this, various antialiasing techniques can be used in Godot.
+To combat this, various antialiasing techniques can be used in Blazium.
 These are detailed below.

 .. seealso::